iurimb/Bee-Nest-Computer-Vision/README.md

 > detect_count_and_track: folder containing three scripts to detect, track and count (ins and outs) of bees in nests.
 See section "Running the codes" for details.
 > results: folder with short videos representing the outputs of each method.
 > training_loop: script to train a yolo model for object detection.
+> Weights: trained model weights (remember it heavily depends on the initial setting and conditions.
+You can re-train a network using new data and use the codes here available to track and count, but some changes might be necessary to adapt for the use_case, mainly in the method of counting.

 ## About the task